 Causes of nuchal cord.
 When your baby moves around in the womb, the cord easily wraps around different parts of their body.
 In fact, the cord may wrap and unwrap multiple times throughout your pregnancy as your baby stretches and grows.

 Diagnosing a nuchal cord.
-As with other umbilical cord abnormalities, an ultrasound frequently diagnosis the condition.
+As with other umbilical cord abnormalities, an ultrasound frequently diagnoses the condition.
+Nuchal cords can are also diagnosed at the time of birth, especially if it did not cause any issues with the baby's heart rate.
 If it isn’t diagnosed before labor, it may become obvious if your baby’s heart rate decreases consistently with each contraction.

 Umbilical Cord Knots